CityOfZion/neo-local/documentation/README.md

 and change the variables above
 ```
 # neo-cli version
-# Other supported versions: 2.9.0, 2.8.0, 2.7.6.1
+# Other supported versions: 2.10.2
-NODE1_NEO_CLI_VERSION=2.8.0
-NODE2_NEO_CLI_VERSION=2.7.6.1
-NODE3_NEO_CLI_VERSION=2.8.0
-NODE4_NEO_CLI_VERSION=2.9.0
+NODE1_NEO_CLI_VERSION=2.10.2
 ```

 ## Tricks and tweaks

 ### Monitoring your nodes

-If you want to monitor your consensus nodes, you can use this little script that makes two RPC calls querying the version of the node and the blockcount.
+If you want to monitor your node, you can use this little script that makes two RPC calls querying the version of the node and the blockcount.
 It will keep looping and showing you the results in a table.
 ```
 neo-local/
 ├── privnet/